PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 -   Monitoring user actions such as ViewReport, EditReport and CreateReport

--   Monitoring report loading and rendering performance
+-   Monitoring the performance of report loading and rendering

 ## Solution Architecture